winnpixie/guardian-aottg/CONFIG.md

 ## Visual
 - *Render Settings*
-    - SmoothCamera - Enables smoother movement of the camera (can cause moderate de-sync from player position).
     - DrawDistance - See more or less of the map at once.
+    - CameraClipping - Toggles whether the camera will clip into objects or not.
     - FieldOfView - Change camera field of view. (*DISABLED*: *NEEDS RE-IMPLEMENTATION*)
     - Blur - Toggle camera blurring effects/depth of field.
-    - CustomMainLightColor - Toggle between custom lighting or map-set lighting.
+    - CustomMainLightColor - Toggle between custom or default lighting.
     - MainLightColor - Set HEX color for custom lighting.
+    - CustomAmbientLightColor - Toggle between custom or default ambient lighting.
+    - AmbientLightColor - Set HEX color for ambient lighting.
     - Fog - Toggle fog visibility, this can make some maps like City pretty terrifying, or really bad, it's up to interpretation.
         - FogColor - Set custom fog HEX color.
         - FogDensity - Set density of map fog.
     - SoftShadows - Toggle between soft/hard shadows (EXPERIMENTAL).
+- TimeCycle - Toggles a local day-night cycle.
+- TimeCycleLength - Set how long each cycle should take in Seconds.
 - CameraTiltStrength - Change how far the camera tilt should lean when hooked to objects.
 - Flare1/2/3Color - Break free from the original green, red, and black flare colors (HEX colors).
 - EmissiveFlares - Toggle flares emitting light.